vhbeltramini/vhbeltramini/README.md

 ### Hi there 👋
-My name is Victor Hugo and i'm 19 years old, i'm currently working as software developer using Java and Angular and studyng at the Santa Catarina State University at the 4 semester of Bachelor's degree in Software Engineering.
+My name is Victor Hugo and i'm 19 years old, i'm currently working as software developer and studyng at the Santa Catarina State University at the 5 semester of Bachelor's degree in Software Engineering.

 <div align="center">
   <a href="https://github.com/vhbeltramini">